 So with all of this information taking into account how did all of these machines do in the end?
 Well, none of these 3d printers had proper ferrule terminal connections, which is disappointing to say the least and should be the very first thing a user should check upon receiving their machine.
 Out of the FMD printers by Creality all of them did have thermal runaway protection.
 The CR30 is still to be tested as we speak, so you’ll have to keep an eye out for that video when it comes out.
 Out of all machines, only the Anycubic Photon was extremely difficult to access the internal components and is something that I would like to see them solve in the future.
 By far the easiest to disassemble, was the Polaris, which clearly had a focus on repairability because of the open design.
 While the Ender 3 is still easy to open up, you do have to be careful when putting back on the panel.
 Since the CR10V3 has a separate case for the electronics, repairs are easier since you can simply remove this portion.
 I hope this video illustrations how important it is to check your machine when you get it, since you never know how seriously a company has taken safety into account.
 As someone who was once bought a device which didn’t have thermal runaway enabled, I say just how serious of an issue this could be and just how thankful I am when it’s properly implemented.
 In future however, I would like to see companies stop using tinned wires in their terminal connections since this does represent a significant safety issue and is definitely something I will be watching for in the future.

 From 2d to 3d design, the grim reaper is transformed from a simple painting to a full 3d-printed model.
 Each step represents the different stages that an artist can go through in the creation process.
-Each part of the process can take several weeks to complete before they are ready for the next stage.
+Each part of the process can take several days or weeks to complete before they are ready for the next stage.
 This video shows the following steps.